Sairyss/domain-driven-hexagon/README.md

 Queries are usually just a data retrieval operation and have no business logic involved; so, if needed, application and domain layers can be bypassed completely.
 Though, if some additional non-state changing logic has to be applied before returning a query response (like calculating something), it should be done in a corresponding application service.

-Example of query bypassing application/domain layers completely: [find-user-by-email.http.controller.ts](src/modules/user/queries/find-user-by-email/find-user-by-email.http.controller.ts)
+Example of a query object: [find-users.query.ts](src/modules/user/queries/find-users/find-users.query.ts)

-**Note**: Some simple cases may not need a `Query` object, like find query may only need an ID so there may be no point in creating an object for that.
+Example of query bypassing application/domain layers completely: [find-users.http.controller.ts](src/modules/user/queries/find-users/find-users.http.controller.ts)

 ---